VANTHEBRAND/vanrss/README.md

 <details>
 <summary><b>How can I track podcast / video / image downloads?</b></summary>

-To track podcast, video, or image downloads with microfeed, you can use the tracking URLs feature.
+To track podcast, video, or image downloads with vanfeed, you can use the tracking URLs feature.
 This allows you to set up third-party tracking URLs for your media files, such as those provided by Podtrac or Chartable.

 To set up tracking URLs, you will need to go to Settings / Tracking URLs:
 <img width="1101" alt="Screenshot 2022-12-17 at 10 19 50 AM" src="https://user-images.githubusercontent.com/1719237/208216098-1c8ab8df-eeae-4e50-96c8-4347911ee281.png">

-From there, you can add the third-party tracking URLs that you want to use. microfeed will automatically add these URLs to the front of the URL for your media files, allowing you to track download statistics.
+From there, you can add the third-party tracking URLs that you want to use. vanfeed will automatically add these URLs to the front of the URL for your media files, allowing you to track download statistics.

 This is a [common practice in the podcast industry](https://lowerstreet.co/blog/podcast-tracking) and can be a useful way to monitor the performance of your content and understand how it is being consumed by your audience.